-It is not unusual to question whether a litigant seeking a final domestic violence restraining order is permitted to testify about a prior domestic violence restraining order that was dismissed whenfile000388004075-1-200x300 outlining a couple’s prior history of domestic violence for a court.
+It is not unusual to question whether a litigant seeking a final domestic violence restraining order is permitted to testify about a prior domestic violence restraining order that was dismissed when outlining a couple’s prior history of domestic violence for a court.
 In M.D. v.
 P.D.(A-2054-15T, October 13, 2017), an unpublished opinion decided this week, the Appellate Division upheld the trial court’s decision to allow the plaintiff to testify about the acts of domestic violence that were in a previous domestic violence complaint that had been voluntarily dismissed when the parties entered into a consent order agreeing to impose civil restraints against the defendant.

 The plaintiff filed two domestic violence complaints against defendant.
 The first was predicated upon an incident that happened in February, 2015.
 The plaintiff alleged that the defendant was calling her and sending text messages nonstop and showing up at her place of work repeatedly.
 The plaintiff also claimed that the defendant put a GPS tracker on her vehicle without her knowledge or consent.
 The plaintiff claimed that the defendant accused her of having an affair and threatened to have inmates at Rahway State Prison “take care” of the man with whom he thought the plaintiff was having an affair.
 The first restraining order was dismissed by mutual consent of the parties.
 Instead, they entered into a Consent Order imposing civil restraints against the defendant.
 This is NOT, however, the same thing as a final restraining order entered by a court upon a finding of domestic violence.